ShinchanSolo/NIFTY50-Influence-and-Risk-Impact-Analysis-Data-Analyst-Project/Readme.md

-# 🧾 NIFTY50 Stock Influence and Risk-Impact Analysis_Dashboard – Stock Market & Finance
+# 🧾 NIFTY50 Stock Influence and Risk-Impact Analysis – Stock Market & Finance

 Analyzing 50 stocks of Nifty50 to calculate the influence impact and risk to make a calculated trading decisions with the help of Python and Power Bi.